Luis D. Ortiz Still In Shock Over Move To Paris: ‘New York Has Its Course For Me’

 “You may think I have just lost it and that’s ok.
 But perhaps, like Fredrik says, I may have just found it.
 On March 1st, I am moving to Paris!
 A city I have never been to before.
 People can’t believe that a guy who has traveled so much has never been to Paris,” Luis D. Ortiz explained in an Instagram post a few weeks ago, where he announced his big move to Paris.

 Many people feel that Luis D. Ortiz may have made a mistake when he decided to quit Million Dollar Listing: New York and leave his entire real-estate career behind him.
 But as Luis D. Ortiz has explained in his Instagram post, he feels that the city has given him everything he could ask for.
-As it turns out, Ortiz feels that he is done with this city and he needs to go explore the next city.
+As it turns out, Ortiz feels that he is done with this city and he needs to explore the next city.
 Luis has also revealed that he has money in the bank, but he hasn’t talked about what he will possibly do in Paris.
 It’s possible he will continue his Happyholic business venture from Paris.

 A photo posted by Luis D. Ortiz (@luisdortiz) on

 “New York has been amazing to me.
 I have learned so much; about business, life and most importantly about myself.
 But at this point, I feel that I am trying to get more juice out of an already squeezed fruit.
-Some will say, have you really gotten everything out of New York, referring to wether I have made enough money in order to say such a thing.
+Some will say, have you really gotten everything out of New York, referring to whether I have made enough money to say such a thing.
 Well, I have never been driven by money so my argument, which I don’t need to make, is that yes, for now, New York has run it’s course for me,” Luis D. Ortiz explained in his Instagram post, adding, “I worked this hard to earn the ability to keep on moving forward.
 That’s what I mean when I say I’m a Happyholic!
 Its beautiful!
-I am the happiest man alive and the countdown begins tonight!”
+I am the happiest man alive, and the countdown begins tonight!”

 A photo posted by Luis D. Ortiz (@luisdortiz) on